Conservation Easement in Ohio: A Guide to Protecting Our Treasured Land

 4. Legally Binding

-A conservation easement is registered and recorded as a Deed of Conservation Easement in a Franklin County Courthouse.
+A conservation easement is registered and recorded in a Franklin County Courthouse as a Deed of Conservation Easement.
 The agreement is binding “forever” for the land’s present and future owners.
 The agreement also recognizes that the property holder is responsible for maintaining and protecting the land and/or its inhabitants.

 5. Restricted

 Lastly, the easement must restrict or prevent any development as outlined in the contract.
 Of course, this condition does not prevent certain rights such as the right to subdivide, build on, sell, cut timber, or farm the land.
-Granted, when someone enters a contract, they generally give up one or more of these rights voluntarily.
+Granted, when someone enters a contract, they voluntarily give up one or more of these rights.
 The restriction ultimately fulfills the overarching purpose of a conservation easement.

 Conservation Easement and Eminent Domain

-The government can, under certain circumstances, confiscate land without your permission.
+Under certain circumstances, the government can confiscate land without your permission.
 This process of taking property is called eminent domain.
-The government can take private land and designate it for public use.
+The government can also take private land and designate it for public use.
 A classic example is the government building a highway through privately held farmland.

 Thus, the key difference between a conservation easement and eminent domain is that an easement is voluntary; an eminent domain is not.
 From a legal standpoint, even if you have an agreement with another party to conserve or protect a piece of land, the government can override the agreement for its agenda.